 With a release date given for the new £50 note, many are wondering who is on the front and when will it enter circulation.

 A new famous face has graced the back of the new £50 note - joining the Queen on the latest polymer note addition to our British currency.
+The arrival has many wondering which notes will now be going out of circulation.

 Who is on the new £50 bank note?